Zuckerwattederivat/Zuckerwattederivat/README.md

 Hi there! 👋

-I am Brian Boehm, Web Developer and Blockchain enthusiast with a special interest in full-stack Node.js applications built with either React or Vue.js. ❤️
+I am Brian Boehm, a Web Developer and Blockchain enthusiast who is especially interested in building full-stack Node.js applications with React or Vue.js and Express.js. ❤️

 Currently I am working as a front-end developer while studying for a bachelor's degree in web development from Middlesex University London. 🧑‍🎓👨‍💻